About Alliant Energy

 Step 2 - Interconnection application

-Complete and submit the appropriate distributed resources application form below and mail it to:
+Complete and submit the appropriate distributed resources application form below making sure all parts of the form are completely filled out and all required documentation is attached including,

 Distributed Generation Interconnection GO-17